shmulik-willinger/behavioral_cloning/README.md

 python drive.py model.h5
 ```

-The behavioral_cloning.ipynb file contains the code for training and saving the convolution neural network.
+The Behavioral_Cloning.ipynb file contains the code for training and saving the convolution neural network.
 The notebook shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
 The sections are divided according to:
 * Gathering the data
 * Preprocessing the data by batchs
 * Defining the Model